JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.ClassLibrary/Master/p1/v1/Technologies/GitHubRepositories.md

 ## JSopX™ GitHub Repositories : In Conclusion
-It would not be under selling it by saying that installing `JSopX™ GitHub Repositories` v **`17.10.3`** (_or higher_) is an extremely important part in making sure you have the correct technology requirements to run most JSopX™ Open Project EXperiences Collection Projects as expected.
+It would not be under selling it by saying that installing `JSopX™ GitHub Repositories` is an extremely important part in making sure you have the correct technology requirements to run most JSopX™ Open Project EXperiences Collection Projects as expected.

 [All Technology Requirements](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Technologies.md)   »   [Back to Top](#table-of-contents)